bedmondmark/glue/docs/ratios.rst

 Avoiding undesired shades with small images
 -------------------------------------------

-After creating your bigger sprite, ``glue`` scale down the image to the appropriate ratio size using ``Pillow``.
-In some situations ``Pillow`` scaling algorithm perform really bad and it generates some horrible shades / gray borders.
+After creating your bigger sprite, ``glue`` scales down the image to the appropriate ratio size using ``Pillow``.
+In some situations the ``Pillow`` scaling algorithm performs really badly and it generates some horrible shades / gray borders.

 In order to avoid them you should use the ``--imagemagick`` option.
 This option will make ``glue`` use ``ImageMagick`` to scale down images instead of ``Pillow``.

-As you can see in the next example not using ``--imagemagick`` will make your scaled sprite look quite bad.
+As you can see in the next example, not using ``--imagemagick`` will make your scaled sprite look quite bad.

 .. figure:: img/retina_borders.png